SharePoint/sp-dev-docs/docs/solution-guidance/replace-sharepoint-web-parts-with-add-in-parts.md

 </webParts>";
 ```

-**ReplaceWebPartsWithAppParts** starts the process of finding the Web Parts to be replaced by:
+**ReplaceWebPartsWithAppParts** starts the process of finding the web parts to be replaced by:

 1. Getting some properties from the [Web](https://msdn.microsoft.com/library/office/microsoft.sharepoint.client.web.aspx) to find the **Pages** library on the site.